pact-foundation/docs.pact.io/docs/pact_broker/webhooks/template_library.md

 ## Bamboo - trigger build

-> If you use Bamboo and have worked out how to pass in parameters to the build, can you please submit a PR to update this example.
+> If you use Bamboo and know how to pass in parameters to the build, can you please submit a PR to update this example.

 ```javascript
 {